-In accordance with the consent conditions this report has been divided into two parts, Parts A and B. Part A summarises the rehabilitation activities that were carried out between 1 July 2018 and 30 June 2019, and outlines those rehabilitation activities that are planned for the coming year, i.e. 1 July 2019 to 30 June 2020.
-Part B outlines the rehabilitation and closure activities that would be needed should closure occur on 1 July 2020.
+In accordance with the consent conditions this report has been divided into two parts, Parts A and B. Part A summarises the rehabilitation activities that were carried out between 1 July 2020 to 30 June 2021 and outlines those rehabilitation activities that are planned for the coming year, i.e. 1 July 2021 to 30 June 2022.
+Part B outlines the rehabilitation and closure activities that would be needed should closure occur on 1 July 2021.
+Part B has been allowed to partially rollover this reporting period as no changes to the bond or closure costs are foreseen.